alanwsmith/doc-write-image-loader/README.md

 - Test to check for empty alt text and make sure it returns properly.
 - Test to check default quality value.
 - Test 1 and 1.3 devicePixelRatios.
+- Investigate using WebP if the browser supports it.